 For cutting, blooms are best harvested when buds are two-thirds open.
 Flowers can last in vases up to 14 days when cut-flower food is used.

-Cosmos can also be grown in pots to great effect.
+Cosmos are easy to grow in any sunny spot and can also be grown in pots to great effect.

-Cosmos prefer poor soil, so little preparation is needed.
-Tolerates many soil types – which may be why it’s used to great effect along motorway verges in France and continental Europe.
+Cosmos prefer full sun and poor soil, so little preparation is needed.
+They can tolerate many soil types – which may be why it’s used to great effect along motorway verges in France and continental Europe.

 - Cosmos are easy to start from seed.
 Rake through beds removing rocks and weeds, and direct sow.

 - Direct sow under cloches March-April, or without protection in May-June.

 - Plants can self-seed, effectively creating an established bed.
 (Other plants that are prone to self-seeding include borage, dill, coriander and love-in-a-mist.)

 - Once established, cosmos need little water and no fertiliser.

 - Deadhead regularly to encourage continuous flowering.